karlwilcox/website-build/artwork/canva-ai/beachfront-cafe.md

 <cite>Image generation prompt</cite>

-A pretty attempt at what I was imagining, no complaints here.
+A pretty good attempt at what I was imagining, no complaints here.
 I did try some video generation here, asking canva to animate the waves breaking and the trees swaying in the breeze, and it did that well but moved the camera.
 I was hoping to loop the video so I tried again explicitly stating "keep the camera", it